rgvlee/EntityFrameworkCore.Testing/README.md

 ### Asserting mock invocations

-The context and each set, query and their respective query providers are separate mocks.
+The db context and each set, query and their respective query providers are separate mocks.
 The following Moq example asserts that the `DbContext.SaveChanges` and `DbSet<TestEntity>.AddRange` methods were both invoked once.

 ```c#
 var mockedDbContext = Create.MockedDbContextFor<TestDbContext>();